i18next/i18next.com/pages/index.md

 ---
-title: "i18next: internationalization framework"
+title: "i18next: internationalization ecosystem"
 ---

-i18next is a very popular internationalization framework for browser or any other javascript environment (eg. node.js).
+i18next is a very popular internationalization library for browser or any other javascript environment (eg. node.js).

 <hr />